A Message From The Australian Ambassador To Vietnam

 We strongly encourage you to apply online for any visas to Australia.

 Did you know, online visa applications are assessed several weeks faster than a paper application?

-For detailed Visa and Migration information for clients in Vietnam, please click here.
+More information about Visa and Migration for clients in Vietnam.